 Data literacy describes the ability to read, work with, analyze, and argue with data, according to Raul Bhargava and Catherine D’ignazio from MIT and Emerson College.

-Other Definitions of Data Literacy Include:
+Other Data Literacy Definitions Include:

-- “Engaging people so that their actions and decisions drive better decision making for the organization.”
+- “Engaging people so that their actions and decisions drive better decision-making for the organization.”
 (Amber Lee Dennis)

 - “Having the ability to read, write and communicate data in context, including an understanding of data sources and constructs, analytical methods and techniques applied, and the ability to describe the use case, application and resulting value.”
 (Gartner)